Abdulmoiz-Ahmer/Development-Guide-Lines/Javascript.md

 // Bad, single quotes can be used here. const company = "YardCrm";

-// Bad, single quotes can be used here. const company = 'YardCrm';

 // Good
 function greet(name) {
   return 'Hello ${name}!';